Jeff Koons Art Project

 Bring the snout segment against the main body of the balloon.
 Then, twist the two ear segments together while holding the snout and the main body of the balloon to create a lock twist.

-Twist three basic balloon twists below the head, each about 3 inches long.
+Twist three basic balloon twists below the head, each about three inches long.
 The first segment will form the dog's neck.
 The second and third segments will form the dog's front legs.

 Next, as you did with the dog's head, create a lock twist by twisting the leg segments together while holding the neck against the body of the balloon.